Nutritional supplements for pancreatic cancer

 - Nutritional supplements for pancreatic cancer

-- Coping with diet symptoms
+- Coping with the emotional effects of diet symptoms

 Vitamin and mineral supplements